-The emissions control systems are designed and certified to work together in reducing emissions to levels that comply with the Clean Air Act.
+work together in reducing emissions to levels that comply with the Clean Air Act.
 To make sure the emissions remain low, you should use only new Genuine Honda replacement parts or their equivalent for repairs.
 Using lower quality parts may increase the emissions from your car.

 The emissions control systems are covered by warranties separate from the rest of your car.
-Read your warranty manual for more information
+Read your warranty booklet for more information.